TomerRon/cordless/README.md

 #### End-to-end tests

 You must first create two bots and add them to a Discord server.
 One of the bots will run the cordless client, and the other bot will pretend to be a normal user.
+The cordless client bot must have the "Message Content Intent" enabled - you can enable it in the Discord Developer Dashboard, in your application's "Bot" page.

 You'll need the tokens for both of the bots, and the channel ID of a channel where the bots can send messages.